Non-Eurovision Fans React to Eurovision 2023!

-After six very successful seasons, ESCBubble’s series of “Public Reacts to Eurovision” are back!
-Non-Eurovision fans – casual viewers of the Eurovision Song Contest, of different ages and professions and from different parts of the world listen to all 40 competing songs for the very first time, and react to them!
-Once again we are going to combine the scores of the reviewers with scores of our team members, as well as You – our readers, in order to select our own winner of Eurovision 2022.
+ESCBubble’s series of “Public Reacts to Eurovision” is back for its eighth season!
+Non-Eurovision fans – casual viewers of the Eurovision Song Contest, of different ages and professions and from different parts of the world listen to all 37 competing songs for the very first time, and react to them!
+Once again we are going to combine the scores of the reviewers with scores of our team members, as well as You – our readers, in order to select our own winner of Eurovision 2023.

 Who are our reviewers?

-In this year’s season of Public Reactions we have a record of a total of 19 people of different ages and professions taking part!
-From students, to pensioners, musicians to teachers, from people who work in hospitality to people who work in the police – we have them all.
+In this year’s season of Public Reactions we have a record of a total of 18 people of different ages and professions taking part!
+From students, to pensioners, musicians to teachers, from people who work in hospitality to people who work in the IT or hospitals – we have them all.
 All of them are casual viewers of Eurovision.
 Some of the faces will already be familiar, as they took part in our project in the previous years as well.
 These include:

 - 🇷🇸 Miloje